 If you’ve been following along this week, I’ve been sharing simple, comforting recipes like this red pepper pantry pasta and this very delicious almond cake.
 Recipes that aren’t complicated, but result in a uniquely flavored, completely delicious meal or treat.

-Staples like celery, crushed red pepper, canned tomatoes, and olives provide this soup with lots of spicy, tangy flavor.
-The soup itself comes together in just about 30 minutes, with the ingredients simmering in a large pot then blended until smooth and creamy.
+The soup comes together in just about 30 minutes, with the ingredients simmering in a large pot then blended until smooth and creamy.
 I stir in a little heavy cream at the end for a silky finish, but it’s totally optional.
-The topping resulted from a hodge-podge of items I found that I thought might go really well with the spicy soup.
-Scallions, olives, and pine nuts sauteed very quickly in some olive oil act as a really flavorful topping with loads of texture.
+Topping it off simply with some grated parmesan, crushed oregano, and crispy sage leaves.

 make this spicy tomato soup with garlic cheese bread your own…

 The best part is you can modify this recipe to use exactly what you have on hand.
 No onion?
 Omit it.
 Or maybe use a couple shallots if you have those lying around.
 No fennel seeds?
 Throw in another spice that sounds good.
-No pine nuts?
-Any other nut would be great on top for some crunch.
+No sage?
+Rosemary would be great.
 You can also adapt the spice to your liking by adding more or less crushed red pepper.
+As is, it’s definitely on the spicy side!

 And of course, no spicy tomato soup would be complete without a side of extra decadent garlic bread.
 I’m using garlic powder instead of fresh garlic for this bread which gives it a really nostalgic, childhood taste.
 Lots of shredded fontina goes on top, which melts beautifully as the bread slightly crisps in the oven.
 Definitely don’t skip the bread…it’s too good.